votchallenge/toolkit-legacy/documentation/overview.md

 Overview and usage instructions
 ===============================

 This document describes the structure of the VOT evaluation kit (also called the VOT toolkit) code and its basic usage.
-To perform an evaluation you must have your tracker adapted to behave in a specified way that is described in the `integration.md` document.
-For a detailed overview of the toolkits structure consult the `internals.md` document.
+Note that in order to perform an evaluation you must have your tracker adapted to behave in a specified way that is described in the `integration.md` document.
+For a detailed overview of the toolkits structure move to `internals.md` document.

 Terminology
 -----------